Maybe it’s time to ask that pointed question: What is a point cloud?

 Purposes for point clouds

-With these instruments, software, and workflows in hand, what does one do with a point cloud?
+So, what does one do with a point cloud?

 So much.
 Point clouds are used for many purposes, including visualization, animation, rendering, and CAD models.
 In geospatial workflows, point clouds are used for deliverables including topographic and bathymetric maps, digital elevation models, digital terrain models, 3D CAD and Building Information Models (BIM), point cloud, and imagery viewers, and animation and virtual reality.